ehy/swfput-wp/readme.txt

 == Description ==

+SWFPut provides 'responsive' video for posts and pages.
+SWFPut make the presentation of video reliable for your
+visitors: several conditions are handled well, such as the uneven support for HTML5 video formats in the major browsers, the possible lack of support for either HTML5 video or flash video in the visitor's browser, and even the possiblilty that JavaScript might be disabled in your visitor's browser.

-SWFPut provides video players for posts and pages, and in widget areas with an included video widget.
+In addition to video for posts and pages, SWFPut provides a video widget for use in widget areas, such as a sidebar.

+SWFPut video is 'responsive': it should display at a suitable size on your visitor's device, whether large or small (a responsive WordPress is necessary).

 SWFPut makes video setup easy and flexible by providing a full featured form with sensible defaults.
 For posts and pages, the form appears in a new "metabox" on the editor page.
 For widgets, the form appears with